havishya10/Intercom-Clonee/README.md

 ---

-## 📝 Notes on the Assignment

-*   This project was completed within the given timeframe.
-*   The primary focus, as requested, was on UI/UX and responsiveness.
-*   Dummy data has been used throughout the application to simulate real content.
-*   The project is built using ReactJS, a JavaScript-based framework, with Vite as the build tool.

----

 Thank you for the opportunity to work on this assignment.
 I believe this project effectively showcases my abilities in creating modern, responsive, and user-friendly interfaces.

 Havishya